-Unlike plastic keys, replacing keys made of ivory or ebony can be very expensive, difficult, and time-consuming so extra care must be observed when dealing with such materials.
+Unlike plastic keys, replacing keys made of ivory or ebony can be very expensive, complicated, and time-consuming, so extra care must be conducted when dealing with such materials.

-For the sake of ivory, this material is very porous and cleaning will involve using a light-colored cloth to avoid discoloration.
-Also, the immediate drying of ivory keys is very crucial as excess moisture can cause the keys to get malformed.
+For the sake of ivory, this material is very porous, and cleaning will involve using a light-colored cloth to avoid discoloration.
+Also, the immediate drying of ivory keys is crucial as excess moisture can cause the keys to be malformed.

 What’s the difference between plastic and ivory keys?

-As I mentioned earlier, ivory keys are rare and can easily be confused with plastic keys as they fairly look the same.
-Although most pianos today use plastic keys rather than ivory keys like it used to be back in the days, there are some key differences you need to be aware of.
+As I mentioned earlier, ivory keys are rare and can easily be confused with plastic keys as they somewhat look the same.
+Although most pianos today use plastic keys rather than ivory keys like they used to be back in the days.
+Plastic keys are always lacking in weight, and even the highest quality of plastic cannot replace ivory.
+There are some key differences you need to be aware of.

 - Ivory keys are purely white.